BrokenShell/Fortuna/README.md

 ### Installation may require the following:
 - MacOS or Linux.
-Windows is not directly supported at this time.
+Windows is not directly supported without WSL: Windows Subsystem for Linux.
 - Python 3.6 or later with dev tools (setuptools, pip, etc.), 64bit preferred.
 - Cython: Python library. `$ pip install Cython`.
 Serves as a bridge from C/C++ to Python.
-- Modern C++17 Compiler and Standard Library.
+- Modern C++17 Compiler and Standard Library: Clang or GCC.
 Typically not required on MacOS.
-    - If you're running an older version of MacOS you can simply install Xcode to get Clang.
+    - If you're running an older version of MacOS you can install Xcode to get the Clang compiler.
-    - For Linux this is typically GCC and it comes pre-installed on many systems, Clang should also work.

 ### Sister Projects:
 - RNG: Python3 API for the C++ Random Library. https://pypi.org/project/RNG/